duosecurity/duo_log_sync/README.md

 - Ability to recover data by reading from last known offset through checkpointing files
 - Enabling only certain endpoints through config file
 - Choosing how logs are formatted (JSON, CEF)
+- Support for Linux, MacOS, Windows

 ---

 ##### Work in progress

-- More logging and exception handling
-- Support for WINDOWS
+- Adding more log endpoints
+- Encrypting skey within config file

 ---